isomerpages/enterprisesg-switch/index.md

       title: Join us at SWITCH 2026!
       subtitle: SWITCH 2026
       id: infopic
-      description: We are back for another year of collaboration and discovery from 27-29 October 2026.
-Subscribe to our newsletter to stay tuned for our registration launch!
+      description: We’re back for another year of collaboration & innovation from 27–29 October 2026.
+Subscribe to our newsletter to be the first to hear when registration opens!
       button: Join our mailing list
       url: http://eepurl.com/iqDazw
       alt: Crowd at SWITCH